zhangwb100611336/myVimConfig/README.md

 ![VIM](https://dnp4pehkvoo6n.cloudfront.net/43c5af597bd5c1a64eb1829f011c208f/as/Ultimate%20Vimrc.svg)

+This vim config is based on amix's vimrc https://github.com/amix/vimrc and below is the origin README.md

 # The Ultimate vimrc

 Over the last 10 years, I have used and tweaked Vim.
 This configuration is the ultimate vimrc (or at least my version of it).